MobileChromeApps/cordova-plugin-background-app/README.md

 * `'launch'` - When started normally.

 After a `resume` event, this will be one of:
-* `'normal'` - App *was not* running as a service and has been brought to foreground by an external intent (launcher / task switcher)
+* `'normal'` - Triggered by an external intent (launcher / task switcher).
+App was running normally, but had been backgrounded.
-* `'normal-launch'` - App *was* running as a service and has been brought to foreground by an external intent (launcher / task switcher)
+* `'normal-launch'` - Triggered by an external intent (launcher / task switcher).
+App was running as a service.
-* `'programmatic'` - App *was not* running as a service and has been brought to foreground by a call to `BackgroundActivity.launchForeground()`
+* `'programmatic'` - Triggered by a call to `BackgroundActivity.launchForeground()`.
+App was running normally, but had been backgrounded.
-* `'programmatic-launch'` - App *was* running as a service and has been brought to foreground by a call to `BackgroundActivity.launchForeground()`
+* `'programmatic-launch'` - Triggered by a call to `BackgroundActivity.
+App was running as a service.

 The normal way to use this plugin: